5 Smart Questions to Ask in an English Job Interview

 Why is this a good question to ask?

-• And finally, it gives you one final opportunity to demonstrate what you do have to offer to the company with your unique strengths and skills.
+And finally, it gives you one final opportunity to demonstrate the unique qualities, skills, and strengths you can offer to the company.

 After you’ve watched the video and reviewed 5 smart questions to ask at the end of your interview, I’d love to hear from you!